 - Baker Rink, built in 1923, houses hockey and ice skating.

-- Bedford Field, which opened in September 2012, is the home of Princeton field hockey, featuring state-of-the-art artificial turf.
+- Bedford Field is the home of Princeton field hockey, featuring state-of-the-art artificial turf.

 - Outdoor athletic facilities also include the Cordish Family Pavilion and Lenz Tennis Center and an 18-hole golf course.
 The University has more than 50 acres of fields, including the Finney/Campbell FieldTurf fields, for baseball, softball, soccer, lacrosse and rugby, as well as many intramural sports.